 Without further ado, here are 5 creative CV ideas that are perfect for career changers looking to make a splash.

 If you’re a career changer trying to break into a creative field, then a portfolio is the best way to show off your skills.
-Portfolios can be used in a number of professions, such as graphic design, video editing, web design, writing, photography, culinary arts, architecture, and fashion design.
+Portfolios can be used in a number of professions, such as graphic design, video editing, web design, writing, photography, music, culinary arts, architecture, and fashion design.

 In a nutshell, a portfolio is a “best bits” reel of your best work.
 When curating your portfolio, it’s best to be picky and only showcase your absolute best work.
 Since it’s unlikely employers will look through the full portfolio, we suggest keeping it to just a select few pieces that show off your versatility and skills.